-"…I meant every word, Crane."
+"…I meant every word."
 Hannah stepped outside and glared daggers at him.
 He flattened himself against a wall and glanced around nervously.
 "I meant every word I said about not wanting to ever see you again."

-"I…" Ichabod inhaled deeply and drew himself up to his full height of five feet, seven inches.
+"I…" Ichabod inhaled deeply and drew himself up to his full height of approximately five feet, seven inches.
 Even then, she stood at least an inch taller than he did.
-"I just believe that maybe we could talk about this, sort this whole thing out, perhaps without the use of your fist, this time."
+"I just believe that maybe we could talk about this and sort this whole thing out.
+Perhaps without the use of your fist, this time."

-"No." She rolled up her sleeves, exposing her ham-like forearms, no doubt muscular from household chores.
+"No." She rolled up her sleeves, exposing her ham-like forearms.
 "We will not talk about it.
 I am a grown woman, Ichabod Crane.
-I can make my own damn decisions.
+I can make my own decisions.
 Nobody put me up to this."

 "I never said that."
-He swallowed nervously and eyed her clenched fists.
+He eyed her clenched fists.
 "The thought never even crossed my mind."

 "Go to Hell, Crane.
 That's where you're going to end up, anyway."
 She sneered.

-"That was a little uncalled for, Hannah."
-Ichabod's voice was beginning to waver as he stared wide-eyed at her reddening face.
-"You didn't need to say that."
+"That was uncalled for, Hannah."
+Ichabod's voice was beginning to waver as he stared at her reddening face.
+"You really didn't need to say that."